 - Aerosol cans i.e. deodorant

-- Weapons (often these may be historical more than dangerous but nevertheless not required at school)
+- Weapons (often these may be historical and no longer dangerous but nevertheless must not be brought to school).
+This also includes models and/or replicas.

+- EarPods/buds

 - Pets (without prior arrangement)

 - Large sums of money

 - Valuable personal items including items belonging to other family members

 - Medication (arranged through parents and Front Office)

-- Drugs and alcohol
+- Drugs and alcohol, including tobacco/vapes